 It’s called an owner-occupied duplex.

-Being an of an owner-occupied duplex owner is entirely different than owning a townhome because an owner-occupied duplex can become an income producing investment.
+Being an owner-occupied duplex owner is entirely different than owning a townhome because an owner-occupied duplex can become an income producing investment.

 Think of these two scenarios: